video marketing facts vs fiction: 6 myths debunked

 41% of marketers don’t make videos because they think it’s too complicated.
 Are you one of them?

-We get it.
+We understand.
 Video production can be intimidating.
 There are many types, styles and formats to choose from.
 Plus, depending on the project, you may have to consider aspects such as pre-production, shoot logistics, editing and distribution.

 Be comforted by the fact that you don’t have to make the most technologically advanced video ever.
 Often, storytelling is the most important aspect of marketing content.